 Nattakan Bus Review

 For all border crossings, it is necessary to carry your own bags across the border.
-We have to collect our bags from the storage area underneath the bus, then carry them first of all to the exit of Cambodia.
+We have to collect our bags from the storage area underneath the bus, and then carry them first to the exit of Cambodia.
 There’s a rag-tag line, no real signage, so we follow folks who look like they know where they’re going.

 Now we’re in no man’s land.
 We can go play in the casino or head to Thailand.